RaghavAbboy/Fit-Chef/README.md

     - View daily calorie budget and remaining calories.
     - Track consumed calories for the day.
     - Log food intake (calories and optional description), which reduces the remaining daily budget.
+    - Log exercise (calories and optional description), which increases the remaining daily budget.
     - Quickly add or subtract calories using +/- buttons for manual adjustments.
     - **Customize daily calorie budget** with an intuitive edit interface.
 - My Daily Routine (Details TBD)